Maxstoke: Maxstoke Hill Challenge

 The Maxstoke Hill Challenge is a cycling time trial measured from the bottom of Maxstoke Hill (where the road does a 90-degree turn) to the very top of the hill (past the water works – first lay by on the left).
-The long-standing record held by Mr N Wiggin was beaten by Mr J House on his return to the United Kingdom in April 2012.
+The long-standing record held by Mr N. Wiggin was beaten by Mr J. House on his return to the United Kingdom in April 2012.
 The record now stands at 4 minutes 37 seconds.

 Handley Page O/400 crash

 On 19 August 1918 a Royal Air Force (RAF) Handley Page O/400 from No. 14 Aircraft Acceptance Park RAF took off from Castle Bromwich Aerodrome on a test flight.
-While flying over North Warwickshire, the pilots lost control of the aircraft and crashed into a field at Maxstoke, North Warwickshire, killing all seven crew on board.
+While flying over North Warwickshire, the pilots lost control of the aircraft and crashed into a field at Maxstoke, killing all seven crew on board.
 The pilots were Canadian Lt Robert Edward Andrew MacBeth and Lt Frederick James Bravery.
-The other crew members were air mechanics Charles William Offord, J May, Albert J Winrow, H Simmons and G Greenland.
+The other crew members were air mechanics Charles William Offord, J. May, Albert J. Winrow, H. Simmons and G. Greenland.
 MacBeth and Simmons were buried in St. Michael's Church graveyard.
 The cause of the accident was determined to be loss of control due to wing failure when the aircraft lost fabric from a wing.
-It was the deadliest accident involving the Royal Air Force at the time.
+It was the deadliest accident involving the new Royal Air Force at the time.